Faculty

 Kelly Cummings, MD

-Kelly Cummings, MD, is a graduate of SUNY Upstate Medical University.
-She completed her Internal Medicine residency at Stony Brook University Hospital and her geriatric medicine fellowship at the Icahn School of Medicine Mount Sinai.
-Dr. Cummings recently joined the Department of Medicine/Division of Geriatrics at New York Presbyterian-Weill Cornell Medical Center and serves as Director of Quality Improvement for the Division of Geriatrics.
+Kelly Cummings, M.D., is a graduate of SUNY Upstate Medical University.
+She completed her Internal Medicine residency at Stony Brook University Hospital and her Geriatric Medicine fellowship at the Icahn School of Medicine Mount Sinai.
+Dr. Cummings joined the Department of Medicine/Division of Geriatrics at New York Presbyterian-Weill Cornell Medical Center in 2020 and serves as Director of Quality Improvement for the Division of Geriatrics.
 She is particularly interested in improving the quality and safety of care for hospitalized older adults through quality improvement (QI) projects and education.

 View Profile